deedy5/primp/README.md

 ## Usage
 ### I. Client

 A blocking HTTP client that can impersonate web browsers.
+Not thread-safe!
 ```python3
 class Client:
     """Initializes a blocking HTTP client that can impersonate web browsers.